vjhansen/CPP/README.md

 ### Create class Human that can store the data name og age.
 Create two classes, Student and Professor, with the added data: ECTS (for Student) and papers (for Professors).
-Constructor calls the constructor in the base class and use that for initialising the class.
+Constructor calls the constructor in the base class and use that for initializing the class.

 ```cpp
 class Human